tomcritchlow/tomcritchlow.github.io/_posts/2019-01-18-i-consultant.md

 But all of this is a yearning for creativity.
 Or, more accurately a yearning for the **label** of creativity.

 Ah.
 Now we're getting somewhere.
 Peel those layers.

+## Poetry over Power

+Many times titles and labels are a show of power.
+Some display of strength over others. **I have this label** is the same as saying **I have this power**.

+From the book *Finite & Infinite Games* this quote:

+> “Therefore, poets do not 'fit' into society, not because a place is denied them but because they do not take their 'places' seriously.
+They openly see its roles as theatrical, its styles as poses, its clothing costumes, its rules conventional, its crises arranged, its conflicts performed and its metaphysics ideological.”

+So play with labels, understand their power not over others but over ourselves.
+Understand their ability to provide shelter in the capitalist storm and then, eventually, discard them entirely and embrace the poetry of life.